 This licence is for webcasters who offer users a non-interactive audio streaming service, e.g. an "internet radio" service.
 Non-interactive streaming excludes elements which permit users to control what content is played or when the content is played, e.g. it excludes the ability to select content or pause, fast forward or skip content.

 Non-Interactive Streaming Licences are available to webcasters based in Australia.
 In certain specific circumstances, PPCA may also be able to issue a licence to webcasters based in Australia who also wish to make their webcasting service available in any of the territories listed in the listed in the Territories Schedule.

 Interactive Streaming Licence:

 This licence is for audio webcasting services where users can control the content that is played by selecting particular genres, expressing preferences for particular artists, or pausing or skipping the content.
 The licence does not allow users to select a particular track, as part of an “on-demand” service.
 If you wish to offer “on-demand” webcasting services, you will need to seek a licence directly from the copyright holders.

 Interactive Streaming Licences are available to webcasters based in Australia, with users who are based in Australia.
 In certain specific circumstances, PPCA may also be able to issue a licence to interactive webcasters based in Australia who also wish to make their webcasting service available in any of the territories listed in the listed in the Territories Schedule.

 Background Music on Websites Licence:

-If you want to use sound recordings as background music on your website, PPCA can offer a licence which permits you to use between 10 to 15 sound recordings from different artists on a random loop on your website.
-Please note that this licence does not allow you to synchronise sound recordings with any videos that you may upload to your website or to associate any particular sound recording with any particular webpage.
+If you want to use sound recordings as background music on your website, PPCA can offer a licence which permits you to use between 20 to 30 sound recordings from different artists on a random loop on your website.
+Please note that this licence does not allow you to synchronise sound recordings with any videos that you may upload to your website or to associate any particular sound recording with any particular webpage, product or service.

 How Do I Apply for a Webcasting Licence?